percona/pmm-doc/docs/using/query-analytics.md

 - MongoDB: JSON only.
 - PostgreSQL: Not supported.

-#### Notes on explain for MongoDB.
+!!! note alert alert-primary "'Explain' for MongoDB"

-In order to run explain you need the same permissions requiered to execute the original query.
-For example, to run explain on `updates` you need to have update permissions.
+    To run Explain you need the same permissions as for executing the original query.
+For example, to run explain on `updates` you need update permissions.

-Example: Grant the explainRole with update permissions
+Example: Grant the `explainRole` with update permissions.

 ```
 db.grantPrivilegesToRole( "explainRole", [ { resource: { db: "", collection: "" }, actions: [ "update" ] } ])